 9.3.2.2 Notice

-Before such an Unintended Consequence Proposal is introduced in a 7(i) Process by BPA or a Customer Group, BPA will notify all customers in advance of the 7(i) Process of the Unintended Consequence Proposal and the proponent’s reasons 1) why the Unintended Consequence Proposal will address or rectify the unintended consequence that puts at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of the Provider of Choice Policy and 2) how the value of the Unintended Consequence Proposal outweighs any detriment created by it.
-The notice will specify the date by which each customer may object to the Unintended Consequence Proposal and the means for registering its objection.
+Before such an Unintended Consequence Proposal is introduced in a 7(i) Process by BPA or a Customer Group, BPA will notify all Customers in advance of the 7(i) Process of the Unintended Consequence Proposal and the proponent’s reasons 1) why the Unintended Consequence Proposal will address or rectify the unintended consequence that puts at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of the Provider of Choice Policy and 2) how the value of the Unintended Consequence Proposal outweighs any detriment created by it.
+The notice will specify the date by which each Customer may object to the Unintended Consequence Proposal and the means for registering its objection.

 9.3.2.3 Customer Objection

-BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal unless it is objected to by customers totaling both 1) at least 70 percent of customers (utility count) and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.
-In determining the total, BPA shall count each abstention and absence of a vote as a vote that the customer does not object to the proposed change.
+BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal unless it is objected to by Customers totaling both 1) at least 70 percent of Customers (utility count) and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each Customer.
+In determining the total, BPA shall count each abstention and absence of a vote as a vote that the Customer does not object to the proposed change.

-In the event that the customers objecting to the Unintended Consequence Proposal equal or exceed the voting requirements of the preceding paragraph, then BPA, the Customer Group, or any customer shall not propose in any 7(i) Process the Unintended Consequence Proposal until the voting requirements of this Section 9.3.2 are satisfied.
+In the event that the Customers objecting to the Unintended Consequence Proposal equal or exceed the voting requirements of the preceding paragraph, then BPA, the Customer Group, or any Customer shall not propose in any 7(i) Process the Unintended Consequence Proposal until the voting requirements of this Section 9.3.2 are satisfied.

-In the event that the customers objecting to the Unintended Consequence Proposal are less than the voting requirements of this Section 9.3.2, BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal.
+In the event that the Customers objecting to the Unintended Consequence Proposal are less than the voting requirements of this Section 9.3.2, BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal.
 The Unintended Consequence Proposal will be considered in the normal course through the 7(i) Process with a decision in the Administrator’s Record of Decision.

 Process for Revisions for Unintended Consequences that Do Affect Others or General Programs or Policies